 Grosse Pointe on Lake St. Clair is just a skip away from downtown.
 When you get there, head to Flowers by Gabrielle to gather a bouquet for a hostess gift, a corsage for a swanky evening out, or just to buy a cheering posy if, like me, you enjoy bringing fresh flowers into your hotel room to give it a touch of home.

-Gabrielle Reilly (right) and Carolyn Withers (left) go for fresh and seasonal to fashion distinctive floral décor for any occasion-that's Gabrielle's 6-month-old daughter "Bee" (for Beatrix) between them, the rosiest bloom on the block!
+Gabrielle Reilly and Carolyn Withers go for fresh and seasonal to fashion distinctive floral décor for any occasion.

 The flower shop's front window is itself a source of inspiration, and the window box, too, offers ideas for exterior flower arranging-like a row full of frilly ornamental kale.